 The instrument panel fuse block is in the instrument panel, on the driver side of the vehicle.
-To operate the fuses, open the fuse panel by pulling down at the top.
+To access the fuses, press in on the sides of the cover and pull to release it from the instrument panel.

 Pull the panel toward you to release it from the hinges.